fbdevelopercircles/open-source-edu-bot/README.md

 **Activate the environment**

-Rename the environments file and adapt it:
+Copy the environments file and adapt it:

 ```bash
 cp .sample.env .env